Jill Derby: 2006 Congressional Campaign

 Derby ran against Nevada Secretary of State Dean Heller, who won the Republican nomination in August and the general election in November.

 Derby was always fighting an uphill battle in her campaign to win a historically Republican district.
 Although she did win the Democratic primary by default (no Democrat challenged her in the primary election), many claimed she had no chance of winning.
 When polls showed the race was tied, President George W. Bush came to Nevada twice to campaign for Heller.

 Derby had numerous supporters early on.
 In December 2005, CNN political analyst Paul Begala, who helped engineer Bill Clinton's 1992 win, said he was encouraged by U.S. Rep. Rahm Emanuel, chairman of the Democratic Congressional Campaign Committee to "stump" for Derby.
 In July the Las Vegas Sun reported Derby raised $269,000, ending with nearly $514,000 on hand for her campaign.

-On September 20, 2006 the Las Vegas Sun reported, "Heller was 8 points ahead of Democrat Jill Derby of Gardnerville.
+On September 20, 2006, the Las Vegas Sun reported, "Heller was 8 points ahead of Democrat Jill Derby of Gardnerville.
 In a Reno Gazette-Journal-KRNV News 4 poll taken soon later with a 4 percent margin of error, 18 percent of the potential voters were undecided."

 The race was close, but Heller managed to maintain a 5 percent lead winning 50% of the vote compared to Derby's 45%.
 Derby carried Washoe County, home to Reno and by far the largest county in the district.
 However, Heller ran up enough of a margin in the rest of the district to win.

 In response to her defeat Derby said "I got into this race to take Congress back, to restore the checks and balances that have been absent in our government, and get our country back on track to a brighter future.
 All that got accomplished in this election.
 We lost our battle but we won the war."

 Democratic Chairwoman

-On March 31, 2007 Nevada Democrats elected Derby as the state chairwoman of the Democratic party.
+On March 31, 2007, Nevada Democrats elected Derby as the state chairwoman of the Democratic Party.
+She took over for Tom Collins who chose not to run for reelection.
 Derby led the party during Nevada's historic early presidential caucus on Jan.
 19, 2008, which resulted in a statewide shift of voter registration leading to a Democratic majority in Nevada for the first time in decades.
-She stepped down on February 19, 2008 to run for Congress.
+She stepped down on February 19, 2008, to run for Congress.
+She was succeeded by First Vice Chair Sam Lieberman.

 2008 Congressional Campaign

-On February 20, 2008 Derby announced a second run for Nevada's 2nd congressional district against her previous opponent, freshman congressman Dean Heller.
+On February 20, 2008, Derby announced a second run for Nevada's 2nd congressional district against her previous opponent, freshman congressman Dean Heller.